UN Human Rights Council

 - Maintain accessible domestic procedures for the establishment or registration of organizations.

 - Ensure that civil society can input into potential implications of legislation when it is being developed, debated, implemented or reviewed.

 - Adopt clear laws and policies providing for effective disclosure of information.

 - Ensure access to justice, and accountability, and to end impunity for human rights violations and abuses against civil society actors.

-The resolution further requests the High Commissioner to report in 2018 on best practices for ensuring civil society involvement with regional and international organisations, including the United Nations.
+The resolution further requests the High Commissioner to report on best practices for ensuring civil society involvement with regional and international organizations, including the United Nations.

 Resolution on the Promotion, Protection and Enjoyment of Human Rights on the Internet

 During the 20th Session of the Human Rights Council in June 2012, the Human Rights Council passed the Resolution on the Promotion, Protection and Enjoyment of Human Rights on the Internet.
 The resolution “takes note of the reports of the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression” and “affirms that the same rights that people have offline must also be protected online, in particular freedom of expression, which is applicable regardless of frontiers and through any media of one’s choice, in accordance with articles 19 of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.”
 That several countries which impose severe Internet censorship regimes felt compelled to join the 80 co-sponsors of the resolution shows that these countries are uncomfortable owning up to their actions.
 The resolution is “principally useful for public shaming,” according to Human Rights Watch.